LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

 | GPP_D2                  | 194             |
 | GPP_D3                  | 195             |

-## GPIO Programming in Linux
+### Programming with Python libgpiod

 In Linux OS, the Python or C version of the **libgpiod** can be used for GPIO programming.

-The following demonstration uses an Ubuntu OS(either version 22.04 or 24.04) to control the GPP_F12 pin as an example.
+The following demonstration uses an Ubuntu OS(either version 22.04 or 24.04) to control the `GPP_F12` pin as an example.

-### libgpiod Python

 #### Environment Preparation